Hey Moonshine

-Hey Moonshine is a Filipino rock band whose music is a fusion of southern rock, blues rock and rock n’ roll.
+Hey Moonshine is a Filipino rock band whose music is a fusion of southern rock, blues rock and rock 'n' roll.
 Their lyrics often deal with socially relevant issues like armed conflict and environmental degradation.

 Career

 Formation and early career

 Hey Moonshine was formed in 2016.
 Guitarist Bryan Gatmaitan and vocalist Gian Sison met through a common friend.
-They started out as a five-piece band with Carlo Ybanez on bass, Ton Gregorio on guitars and Shaun Hilario on drums.
+They started out as a five-piece band with Carlo Ybanez on bass, Ton Gregorio on guitar and Shaun Hilario on drums.
 Their first performance was at the "Concert at the Park" in Rizal Park, Manila.
 After a visit to the United States by Gatmaitan, Aris Sison was added to the band as a guitarist.
 The band then decided to expound on their southern, soulful sound by including two female back-up vocalists Angela Rivera and later on, Athena Mae.
 Early in their career, they played in different local bars and several events such as the Fete De La Musique.